Sedgefield: Annual events

 A Shrove Tuesday Ball Game still takes place in Sedgefield and is an example of Mob Football.
 A recent statue was erected to commemorate the yearly event; it features a man catching the famous Shrove Tuesday ball.

 A popular annual event is the Mediaeval Fair, which takes place in mid-May, and brings the local community and surrounding areas into the closed central streets of Sedgefield, to participate in fun fair rides, and medieval-themed activities.

 Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
 Television signals are received from either the Pontop Pike or Bilsdale TV transmitter.

 Local radio stations are BBC Radio Tees, Capital North East, Heart North East, Smooth North East, Greatest Hits Radio North East, Nation Radio North East, Hits Radio Teesside and 'Darlo Radio', a community based station.

 The town is served by the local newspaper, The Northern Echo.

 Transport

 Sedgefield railway station was opened by the Clarence Railway on 11 July 1835, and operated under several companies before the nationalisation of Britain's railways.
 It closed on 31 March 1952.

 Sedgefield continues to be served by public transport.
-Arriva North East route X22 operates hourly to Peterlee and Middlesbrough.
+Arriva North East route X22 operates half hourly to Peterlee and hourly to Stockton.
+Additionally, the X12 operates half hourly to Middlesbrough and half hourly to Durham, with one bus an hour extending to Newcastle.